Category Archives: Saudi Arabia Royals

 Throughout his life, King Abdullah had a love of the desert and a love of horsemanship.
 He was a breeder of pure Arabian horses and the founder of the equestrian club in Riyadh.
 Another lifelong passion was reading which he considered very important.
 He established two libraries, the King Abdulaziz Library in Riyadh, and one in Casablanca, Morocco.

 King Abdullah died on January 23, 2015, in Riyadh, Saudi Arabia at the age of 90, three weeks after being hospitalized for pneumonia.
 He was buried at the Al-Oud Cemetery in Riyadh.
-Although the sons of King Abdulaziz were aging and some members of the Saudi royal family thought it is time for the next generation to come to the throne, Abdullah was succeeded by his 79-year-old half-brother Salman bin Abdulaziz Al Saud.
+Although the sons of King Abdulaziz were aging and some members of the Saudi royal family thought it was time for the next generation to come to the throne, Abdullah was succeeded by his 79-year-old half-brother Salman bin Abdulaziz Al Saud.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.